bunkerity/bunkerweb/README.markdown

  local args = ngx.req.get_post_args()
 ```

-Due to the stream processing feature of HTTP/2 or HTTP/3, this api could potentially block the entire request.
-Therefore, this api is effective only when HTTP/2 or HTTP/3 requests send content-length header.
-For requests with versions lower than HTTP/2, this api can still be used without any problems.

 If the request body is already read previously by turning on [lua_need_request_body](#lua_need_request_body) or by using other modules, then this function does not run and returns immediately.

 If the request body has already been explicitly discarded, either by the [ngx.req.discard_body](#ngxreqdiscard_body) function or other modules, this function does not run and returns immediately.